NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 ![Integrated Application Image](./diagrams/IntegratedApplication.jpg)

-Please visit [Dashboard Guide](/dashboard/user-guide/) to learn about the best practices and options for customizing your gamificaiton training profile.
+Please visit the [Dashboard Guide](/dashboard/user-guide/) to learn about the best practices and options for customizing your gamification training profile.
 This Integration Guide focuses on step 2 and 3: integration of the Client Display and the reporting libraries.

 ## Client Display Integration

 We generally recommend the following integration pattern:

-1. Put a button in the header that depicts the level (ex. ``Level 1``)
+1. Put a button in the header that displays the user's level (ex. ``Level 1``)
-   - We like on the top right but this really depends on your layout
+   - We like placement on the top right but this really depends on your layout
-1. Clicking on the button will take you to the page that renders Skills Display
+1. Clicking on the button will take you to the page that renders the Skills Display
-   - All client JS libraries support Skills Display
+   - All client JS libraries support the Skills Display
-   - Dedicate a full page to Skills Display
+   - Dedicate a full page to the Skills Display
 1. (Optional) Theme Skills Display to match your application
 1. (Optional) Display user progress summary on your home page or splash page
    - Pass ``true`` to skills display ``options.isSummaryOnly``